-Taurine is a sulfur-containing amino acid essential for cardiovascular function and the development and function of skeletal muscle, the retina, and the brain.115 It can help fight muscle loss with aging,116 as well as benefit many other disease states, including neurodegenerative diseases, diseases of the eye, diabetes, heart failure, high blood pressure, and muscular dystrophies.117
+Taurine is a sulfur-containing amino acid essential for cardiovascular function and the development and function of skeletal muscle, the retina, and the brain.115 It can help fight muscle loss with aging,[116] as well as benefit many other disease states, including neurodegenerative diseases, diseases of the eye, diabetes, heart failure, high blood pressure, and muscular dystrophies.[117]

-Taurine is also essential for the proper function of mitochondria.
-118,119
+Taurine is also essential for the proper function of mitochondria.[118,119]

-Taurine Dosage Recommendations:

-A standard dosage is 250 mg - 3 g taken 2-3 times per day.
+Taurine Dosage Recommendations: A standard dosage is 250 mg - 3 g taken 2-3 times per day.
+A clinically researched and effective dosage of Taurine is found in Energenesis.